volution/kawipiko/documentation/readme.rst

 Workflow
 --------

-The project provides the following executables:
+The project provides the following executables (statically linked, without any other dependencies):

-* ``kawipiko-server`` -- which serves the static website content from the CDB file;
+* ``kawipiko-server`` -- which serves the static content from the CDB file either via HTTP, HTTPS, H2 (i.e. HTTP/2) or H3 (i.e. HTTP/3 over QUIC);
-* ``kawipiko-archiver`` -- which creates the CDB file from a source folder holding the static website content;
+* ``kawipiko-archiver`` -- which creates the CDB file from a source folder holding the static content, optionally compressing and minimifing it;
 * ``kawipiko`` -- an all-in-one executable that bundles all functionality in one executable;  (i.e. ``kawipiko server ...`` or ``kawipiko archiver ...``);

 Unlike most (if not all) other servers out-there, in which you just point your web server to the folder holding the static website content root, ``kawipiko`` takes a radically different approach.
-In order to serve the static website content, one has to first "compile" it into the CDB file through ``kawipiko-archiver``, and then one can "serve" it from the CDB file through ``kawipiko-server``.
+In order to serve the static content, one has to first "archive" the content into the CDB file through ``kawipiko-archiver``, and then one can "serve" it from the CDB file through ``kawipiko-server``.

 This two step phase also presents a few opportunities:

 * one can decouple the "building", "testing", and "publishing" phases of a static website, by using a similar CI/CD pipeline as done for other software projects;
 * one can instantaneously rollback to a previous version if the newly published one has issues;
+* one can apply extreme compression (e.g. ``brotli``) to trade CPU during deployment vs latency and bandwidth at runtime.

 .. note ::